ab00b/python_homework_github/Readme.md

 5. get table from internet and print
 6. get search result from baidu

-Some annotations is in Chinese-Simplfied(简体中文)
+Some annotations are in Chinese-Simplfied(简体中文)